Not just for royals

 The Victorian period was one of enormous contrast between rich and poor.
 However, tea was a rare exception which crossed classes, and was enjoyed by both Victoria herself, as well as her poorest subjects.

-Many of the statistics concerning the diet and health of Victorian Britain are shocking, especially by the end of the 19th century, when the first in-depth surveys began to be carried out.
-Driven by the realisation that a large number of young men were physically unfit to fight in Britain’s many wars, the surveys carried out by such figures as Edward Smith, Charles Booth and Seebohm Rowntree paint a depressing picture of life at the bottom of the social scale in the latter half of the century.
+Many of the statistics concerning Victorian Britain are shocking, especially by the end of the nineteenth century, when the first in-depth surveys began to be carried out concerning the diet and health of the nation.
+Driven by the realisation that a large number of young men were physically unfit to fight in Britain’s many wars, the surveys carried out by such figures as Edward Smith, Charles Booth and Seeboham Rowntree paint a depressing picture of life at the bottom of the social scale in the latter half of the century.

 There were signs of improvement, however.
 Tinned meats and fish, and American cheese, were cheaper than the fresh or British equivalents, and brought much-needed protein within reach of more people.
 Successive Adulteration Acts improved the quality of food.
 Sugar dropped in price in the 1870s after a revised tax was imposed, and sweetened condensed tinned milk became a popular food for the very poor, often spread, as with treacle, on bread.
 We know now that over-consumption of sugar is not good for the health, as it is very low in nutrients, and it’s not great for the dental health either: for the first time, the poor suffered from cavities, previously seem predominantly among the wealthy.
 However, it enabled the poor to finally drink their tea with sugar, and to afford basic cakes and biscuits such as flead cakes (lard, flour, dried fruit and a bit of sugar), or plain fruit cakes.

-Tea had been the staple drink of the country since the mid-18th century.
+Tea had been the staple drink of the country since the mid-eighteenth century.
 Even though it was very expensive when it was first introduced in the 1650s, it rapidly became very popular.
-It was one of the major foodstuffs to be smuggled in the late 18th century, and when the duty was dropped from over 100% to 12.5% in the 1790s, it was in explicit recognition that this was now the drink of the working classes.
+It was one of the major foodstuffs to be smuggled in the late eighteenth century, and when the duty was dropped from over 100% to 12.5% in the 1790s, it was in explicit recognition that it was now the drink of the working classes.
 Most people drank black tea with milk and sugar, and often a biscuit, bread and butter, or cake.